greg-raven/Uncommon-Sense/_posts/2021-02-08-modern-government-in-a-nutshell.md

 ---
-title: 'Modern government in a nutshell'
+title: "Modern government in a nutshell"
 layout: post
 categories:
 - government